Germán Vargas Lleras: 2018 presidential elections

-Vargas Lleras began his campaign with a favorable image of 41% against a dis-favorable image of 48% according to Gallup poll on August 30, 2017.
-The polls of July 2017 put him in the first position reaching 14% of the popular opinion if the presidential elections would be to be held according to Cifras y Conceptos.
-However, most of the electors are not sure who are they going to vote for reaching 17%.
+Vargas Lleras began his campaign with a favorable image of 41% against an unfavorable image of 48% according to Gallup poll on August 30, 2017.
 He finished the race in fourth place with 7.30% of the votes.

 In 2019, 65% of the population surveyed said they had an unfavourable image of Germán Vargas Lleras, while 25% said they had a favourable image.